BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

  <img src="Images/WebAPI_Part-18.png" width="400">

 In the example, a simple timer runs in the web browser, returning a time in miliseconds that has passed since 01/01/1970 at 00:00:00 UTC.
-The timer is continuously updated every milisecond using `setInterval()`.
+The timer is continuously updated every millisecond using `setInterval()`.
 This is demanding on the web browser, but it should be manageable.
 Only when the `Start intensive calculation` button is clicked, the `startWork()` function is started, and here the script blocks the web browser.
 On the one hand the running timer is stopped or blocked.
 Also the status message `Calculation is performed ...` and the class assignment with CSS are not used.
 The intensive calculation is only simulated with a loop (700 million x 500), so that the web browser comes to its limits (if not then simply increase the values step by step).
 Some web browsers give a known error message that the web page is no longer responding, and a query is made whether the page should continue to run or not.